Mild temperatures affecting ice wine harvest at Casa Larga Vineyards

 Andrea says the fermentation process of ice wine takes longer because of the higher sugar content, and that the biggest impact is that the grapes are still out there waiting to be harvested, which affects the quantity they can provide.
 The longer they sit, the smaller the berries get, which also adds stress to the plants.

-“…you know, how the weather goes you just have to react to it, and uh ya know work with what you have , uh you know always have a plan but again you’re ready to change, and that’s what’s interesting about making wine is that each year is different because the weather changes is it too wet is it too dry…”
+“…you know how the weather goes you just have to react to it, and you know work with what you have.
+You know, always have a plan but again you’re ready to change, and that’s what’s interesting about making wine is that each year is different, because the weather changes is it too wet is it too dry…”

 There is a plus side to the warmer weather – that being the vineyard uses it to their advantage allowing opportunities to revitalize parts of the vineyard, get any necessary maintenance done, and replant where they’ve lost plans over the years.